dovahcrow/Mutant/README.md

 ## Configuration

-The primary configuration is the wallet file path (via `--wallet-path` CLI argument or the default `anthill_wallet.json`) and the Autonomi network configuration (`client.config` discovered via `XDG_DATA_HOME` or default locations).
-Internal constants within `anthill_lib` define behaviors like scratchpad size.
+The primary configuration is the wallet file path (via `--wallet-path` CLI argument or the default `mutant_wallet.json`) and the Autonomi network configuration (`client.config` discovered via `XDG_DATA_HOME` or default locations).
+Internal constants within `mutant_lib` define behaviors like scratchpad size.

 ## License